guangnianyuji/Human-Computer-Interaction/Lab1/README.md

 ###### 5.2 Virtual copywriter

-You should input  "/virtual_copywriter" to reach the first goal.
+You should input  "/virtual_copywriter" to reach the second goal.

 > Your input ->  /virtual_copywriter
 > Can you describe the content conveyed in the Wechat Moments?